GW-datasci/25-spring-ESCHWARTZ/Weekly Updates.md

 - Need to continue to do more biological research
 - Met with Prof. Majhi to discuss next steps in writing paper
   - Planning to use Overleaf to produce a Latex formatted paper

+# Week 8:
+- Did final run of models -- happy with where I am at
+- started writing paper in google doc, then going to edit and transfer to Overleaf